DanielBMarkham/Info-Ops/manuscript/chapter3.md

 The information we're managing supports analysis.
 And to make a really tough job really easy, we limit that analysis to small pieces, or domains.
 (Otherwise analysis would just be talking about anything at all tangetially related to what we're doing.
 We gotta limit stuff.)

 For our first step at limiting things, there are three domains (let's call them "genres") of things we talk about, no matter what we're doing.
-There is the genre of the problem we're trying to solve.
-There is the genre of how we're going to solve it.
-There's the genre of the solution itself.
+There is the genre of **the problem we're trying to solve**.
+There is the genre of **how we're going to solve it**.
+There's the genre of **the solution itself**.

-In the movie, there were conversations about how to find out if the aliens were friendly, there were conversations around how they were going to work together, and there were conversations with the aliens (and the work they did creating a translation program) Those are our three genres.
+In the movie, there were **conversations about how to find out if the aliens were friendly**, there were **conversations around how they were going to work together**, and there were **conversations with the aliens.** Those are our three genres.

 That's it.
 If you wanted a simple three-way system of categories, you'd split along these lines: universe of the problem we're trying to solve, universe of the solution we're making, and universe of the way we work.
-Each of these universe is its own little special land with terms, phrases, jargon, ways of doing things, stories, values, culture, and so on.
+Each of these universes is its own little special land with terms, phrases, jargon, ways of doing things, stories, values, culture, and so on.
 Each genre is completely different.

 They are all foreign lands.
 We must never forget that and always treat them as such.
 We should never expect languages and phrases that work in one land to work in the other -- even if the words and phrases are the same.
 A "customer" in terms of the problem we're solving is a completely different thing from a "customer" in terms of how we run our business.
 And that's a completely different thing from some database table or class we call "customer"

 Just because the words are the same doesn't mean they're the same thing.
 Just the opposite.
 Be humble.
 Remember Socrates.
 Have a spirit of curiosity and inquisitiveness.